eclipse-thingweb/td-tools/node/aas-aid/README.md

 example();
 ```

+#### Run AID to TD transformation sample

+`node aid-to-td.js`
+... will show the counter value retrieved from http://plugfest.thingweb.io:8083/counter/properties/count

+Note: make sure that the file `counterHTTP.json` is in the same folder as the script.

 ### WoT TD to AAS/AID

-The example `td-to-aid.js` tries to load the online counter TD and converts it to an AID submodel in JSON format.
+The example `td-to-aid.js` loads the online [counter TD](http://plugfest.thingweb.io:8083/counter/) and converts it to an AID submodel in JSON format.

-Note: Besides converting it into an AID submodel it is also possible to convert it into a full AAS form (see `transformTD2AAS(...)`).
+Note: by using the option `createAAS` a full AAS form is created (instead of the AID submodel only).

 ```js
 // td-to-aid.js